-All board members except Mr. Cockburn and Ms. Winspear were initially appointed with effect from 2 May 2012.
-Mr. Cockburn was appointed on 19 August 2013.
+All board members except Ms. Winspear were initially appointed with effect from 2 May 2012.
 Messrs.
 Austin, Anderton and Mason were re-appointed for a further three year term from 24 July 2018.
+Mr. Anderton served as the Authority's Deputy Chairman through 30 September 2019; he assumed the responsibilities of Managing Director from 1 October 2019 when Mr. Don Cockburn, who had served as Managing Director since August 2013, retired from the role.